-Practical DBT Exercises for Learning Mindfulness, Interpersonal Effectiveness, Emotion Regulation, and Distress Tolerance By: Matthew McKay PhD, Jeffrey Wood PsyD, Jeffrey Brantley MD (can be ordered through Amazon)
+Practical DBT Exercises for Learning Mindfulness, Interpersonal Effectiveness, Emotion Regulation, and Distress Tolerance

+By: Matthew McKay PhD, Jeffrey Wood PsyD, Jeffrey Brantley MD (can be ordered through Amazon)

-Our local libraries have an impressive self-help section
+Our local library has an impressive self-help section

-Interlibrary loans are also available through our libraries; this is a very handy resource for ordering in books that we don't have in our own libraries.
+Interlibrary loans are also available through our library: this is a very handy resource for ordering in books that we don't have in our own library.
 A librarian can help you navigate how to use that system.